USNavalResearchLaboratory/PyEBSDIndex/doc/index.rst

 PyEBSDIndex |release| documentation
 ===================================

-Python based tool for Hough/Radon based EBSD orientation indexing.
+Python based tool for Radon based EBSD orientation indexing.

 The pattern processing is based on a GPU pipeline, and is based on the work of S. I.
 Wright and B. L. Adams.
 Metallurgical Transactions A-Physical Metallurgy and Materials